opencog/docker/noetic/README.txt

 Roadmap
 =======
 1. eva-ros builds
+    (will need to replace the vision / face detection subsystem - Done!)
+    ISSUES:
+    - the "roslaunch robots_config geometry.launch" fails to start
+    - blender has issues: NOSE bone missing? dependency cycles ...
+                          Sophia has no eyes?
 2. eva-ros works
+    ISSUES:
+    not started
 3. eva-owyl builds & works
+    (will need to replace OWYL with atomspace: eva-atom?)
+    ISSUES:
+    not started
 4. eva-silent builds & works
+    ISSUES:
+    not started
 5. eva-opencog builds & works
+    ISSUES:
+    not started

 For Further Reading
 ===================